vyakaa/web-aqa/WebTaskDescription.md

 - Ensure that the UI provides clear instructions for uploading a PDF and downloading the converted DOCX
 - Upload history...
 - Upload history...
-- !!!
-Verify that an inactive session logs the user out after the timeout period, as per requirements
+- Verify that an inactive session logs the user out after the timeout period
 - Ensure the logout button is visible and accessible from all pages where the user is logged in
 - Ensure that clicking the logout button logs the user out and redirects to the clean login page (fields are cleared, no session data remains)
 - Ensure that the user cannot access secured pages or features after logging out without logging in again